SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.12.md

 - A CSV and XML export option for element states is now available in the *File* menu.

 - A new *Elements by Protocol* tab has been added, with a tree view showing elements by protocol and protocol version.
-Check boxes allow the quick selection of all elements in a node of the tree view.
+Checkboxes allow the quick selection of all elements in a node of the tree view.

 - A search box has been added to make it easier to find elements in the *Elements by Name* and *Elements by Protocol* tabs.
 The wildcards "\*" (for any number of characters) and "?" (for exactly one character) can be used in this box.
 The element state can be included in the search